 Often I find classic car owners use copper grease on the lug nuts, and while I understand the motivation, it’s actually not a good thing.

-A torque wrench operates by sensing friction tension of the fastener threads.
+A torque wrench operates by sensing the friction tension of the fastener threads.
 Any lubrication will reduce the friction which will cause the torque wrench to over tighten the lug nuts.

 The Impact Wrench I’d Buy